Creating and managing workflows

 This article covers how to create workflows, configure their settings, add email steps, and manage them once they’re running.

-What Is a workflow
+What is a workflow

 A workflow is a series of timed emails sent to contacts based on their recycling criteria.
 Think of it as a drip campaign specifically designed for people who already know you but weren’t ready to buy.